Light Up Your Heart (Get Back Up)

 Around the time I was promoting my first self-published book, Setting The Captive Free poetry book, I did a promo photo shoot with some friends.
 I had us list what God had delivered us from.
 And I, myself, listed several things including anxiety, depression, generational curses, etc.

-Looking back, maybe at that time that was true as life during that time was most likely okay and breathable.
+Looking back at that time, maybe that was true to an extent because life during that time was most likely okay and breathable.
 And I could honestly say God did deliver me from depression and even a suicide attempt years prior.
 I also know there were generational curses that were broken.
-But I wondered to myself as I saw a reminder of the I Am Free promo, photo shoot and post if I truly was free or capping as they say.
+But I wondered to myself, as I saw a reminder of the I Am Free promo, photo shoot and post, if truly I was free or capping as they say.
 Or maybe I felt free at the moment.

 In any event, I notice that a lot of believers know that Jesus can and does set us free.
 Although we may still sin, sin no longer can reign in our lives.
 And although the world may never have the solutions to our problems, we have access to the throne of grace of the One who is the solution.
 But some of us are still walking around bound.
 The joy of the Lord is our strength but we rarely experience or spread joy.
 We are worried and stressed while God is ready to be given our cares and burdens because He cares for us.

-However, now that I know it is anxiety and what fuels it and what triggers it, I can have those informed conversations with myself and a professional.
-But more importantly now, I realize I don’t want to just feel and look free.
-I realize I can come to God and ask Him to help me to realize that I can be truly free.
+However, now that I am aware of anxiety and what fuels it and what triggers it, I can have those informed conversations with myself and a professional.
+But more importantly, now, I realize I don’t want to just look free or temporarily feel free.
+I realize I can come to God and ask Him to help me to be truly free.

 So if the Son sets you free,(B) you will be free indeed( John 8:36).
 Our Savior granted us freedom, grace, mercy, and an unfailing love.
 It is time we walk fully in such.